 Depending on which part of town you want to be in, there are tons of options for Washington D.C. dog friendly hotels.
 I recommend Eaton DC and the waterfront Canopy by Hilton Washington DC The Wharf.

-So there you have it โ 14 of the most dog friendly cities to visit in the US.
+So there you have it—15 of the most dog friendly cities to visit in the US.
 Have you been to any of them, or is there one you would add to the list?
-Let me know in the comments, and be sure to pin this post for planning your dog friendly weekend getaway!
+Let us know in the comments!